redhousestudio/redhousestudio.github.io/termsmix.md

 - If there is any volume automation and/or audio processing you think is important, add a version with the automation and/or processing.
 - If you have a mixed version made elsewhere you really like (the rough mix) please include this and explain what you like about it.
 Can be anything: mp3, wav etc.

-<p>&nbsp;</p>

 #### <strong>Other files</strong>

-- If there are any vocals singing words please add pdf/text/doc files with all lyrics.
+- Please add pdf/text/doc files with all lyrics if there are any voices singing words.
+- Make a text file with the BPM (if played to a click) and other things I need to know.
 - If there are any pictures of the recording situation (placement of microphones) please add those.
-- Make a text file with the BPM (if played to a click) and other things I need to know.

 <p>&nbsp;</p>

 #### <strong>Session Timeline</strong>
-We will be in touch about all the details using email or Skype or whatever you prefer.
+We can discuss the details using email, Facetime or Skype or whatever you prefer.

-I can help with the production of the tracks if I feel I can contribute something essestial.
-I will make suggestions and you decide if we'll make them audible.
-I have have many toys in my studio and sometimes they can help to make the sound/expression better/stronger.
-I can re-amp your synths, use analog filters and distortion, add bass, guitar, synths or rhythm programming.
+I will help with the production of the tracks if I think I can contribute something essential.
+I will share my thoughts and you can decide if we'll make them audible.
+I have many toys in my studio and sometimes they can help to make the sound/expression better/stronger.
+I can re-amp your synths, use analog filters, distortion, add bass, guitar, synths or rhythm/groove programming.
 If you have specific sonic dreams; let me know.

-I will usually put the mixes in Soundcloud (privately) so you and the people around you can hear the progress and comment on it.
+I put the mixes on my Soundcloud (privately) so you and the people around you can hear the progress and comment on it.
+If you can come to the studio you are welcome to join me.

+It's only done when you say it's done.
 I will mix and tweak till everybody is happy.
 It is my absolute joy to help you getting the best results from your recordings and I don't mind to keep tweaking to make sure all details are taken care of.
 If feedback rounds take much more time than normal I will notify you and we'll think of a solution that works for both sides.

+I'll send an invoice of 50% before we start and another invoice of 50% when you are happy with the results.

 <p>&nbsp;</p>

 #### <strong>Session media</strong>
-Only the mixed files will be delivered.
-Unless other arrangements are agreed to in writing the session files (Logic Pro, Audition etc.) used to create the mix will not be included.
+Only the mixed and/or mastered files will be delivered.
+The session files (Logic Pro, Audition etc.) used to create the mix will not be included unless other arrangements are agreed to in writing.

 Please read the general [RedHouse Policies, Terms & Conditions](../terms/#session-media) about session media but I want to repeat that mixed stems for other purposes (e.g. remix) can be created no later than 90 days after session completion.
 There is an additional fee per track.
 For prices please contact me.